TUe-ICTLab/Soft-aided-bit-marking-algorithm/README.md

-# SABM
+# Soft-aided bit-marking decoder code (SABM)
-Code for the implementation of the soft-aided bit-marking decoder and extensions thereof (e.g. SABM-SR) This code generated the following published results:
+Code for the implementation of the soft-aided bit-marking decoder and extensions thereof (e.g. SABM-SR).
+This code generated the following published results:

 1. Figs. 10 and 11 in [1]